In the context of eCommerce, what is the customer lifecycle? Why do you need it, and how will it help you in your marketing efforts?

 - Improve the overall engagement for your campaigns by having an active email list with users who are truly interested in your emails.

 And the last but not the least stage is advocacy.

 You want your current customers to be marketers, salespeople.

 Giving pleased consumers the nudge they need to share your business with others is the key to turning them into advocates.

 Of course, you first have to have a great service or a great product, but when you do, you want your current customers to market it to other people.

+- You may also create a client loyalty program and communicate with them on a regular basis.
+Creating a loyalty program is one of the most popular ways to do so!
 This is how it works: customers share links or some coupons with their friends, and receive benefits and discounts themselves for doing it.